Andrettin/Wyrmsun/readme.txt

 - 1.2.4
 -----------------------------------------------------------------------

+* AI
+- The AI build order has been revamped.

+* Maps
+- Improved map generation algorithm so that players aren't generated too close to one another on random maps.

+* Miscellaneous
+- Fixed crash related to workers trying to return goods to a non-existent building.

 * Quests
 - The armor of the Chieftain's Hall is now zero in the On the Vanaquisl mission, to avoid too much waiting being necessary for destroying the Vana Tribe's hall.

+* Units
+- Fixed issue which caused ranged units to display their melee animation if attacking a flying unit that was close to them.

 -----------------------------------------------------------------------
 - 1.2.3